JesielPalacios/practica-nodejs-25/README.md

-# Getting Started with Create React App
+# Getting Started with prueba-tecnica-golky

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Node.js on Express.js Framework!](https://github.com/JesielPalacios/prueba-tecnica-golky/edit/main/README.md).

 ## Available Scripts

-npm i express mysql cors
-npm i nodemon -D
+### `npm i`

+In the project directory, you can run:
+For install all dependencies and dev dependencies includes in the project.

 In the project directory, you can run: